 Serious Systemic Risks

 **Vascular occlusion** represents a medical emergency requiring immediate treatment.
-Accidental injection into blood vessels can cause tissue death, scarring, and even blindness.
+Accidental injection into blood vessels can cause tissue death, scarring, and even blindness, though this is extremely rare with qualified providers.

 Warning Signs Requiring Immediate Medical Attention

-• Difficulty swallowing, speaking, or breathing within hours
+- Difficulty swallowing, speaking, or breathing within hours of treatment

-• Signs of infection including fever, pus, or red streaking
+- Signs of infection including fever, pus, or red streaking from injection sites

 Counterfeit Product Dangers